dom-j/gcp-resume-challenge/README.md

 * Style the Resume better
 * Frontend Code/CI/CD
-  * Push my project to my GItHub repo
-  * Use Cloud Build to republish frontend whenever the code changes
+  * Fix the Cloud Build trigger issue for the frontend
   * Invalidate Cloud CDN cache on redeploy